elen

 • Suggest causes of differences in mortality and morbidity between two or more populations

-• Construct questionnaires to measure positive health indicators
+• construct questionnaires to measure positive health indicators

-• Draw up the budget for a health prevention or health promotion study to place the action and management options of a health system in a theoretical framework
+• draw up the budget for a health prevention or health promotion study to place the action and management options of a health system in a theoretical framework

 • Propose measures and policies through which, in their opinion, it is possible to solve problems, remove distortions and generally improve the situation in the Greek health system

-• Outline the modern model of hospital management
+• outline the modern model of hospital management

 • Evaluate the indicators used to measure the health or disease status of a population

-• Select from among the indicators the one needed to study a specific health problem
+• select from among the indicators the one needed to study a specific health problem

 • Evaluate the results of different health indicators

-• Assess the effectiveness, necessity and feasibility of implementing a prevention programme
+• assess the effectiveness, necessity and feasibility of implementing a prevention programme

 • Assess the magnitude and significance (or severity) of a health problem that requires (or justifies) the implementation of a prevention programme

-• Formulate critical or supportive arguments for the welfare state and health services
+• formulate critical or supportive arguments for the welfare state and health services

-• Evaluate health indicators of health systems
+• evaluate health indicators of health systems

-• Make an informed assessment of the of a health correct or incorrect structure system
+• make an informed assessment of the of a health correct or incorrect structure system

-• Identify the effects of the crisis of the welfare state on the well-being of the individual and society as a whole
+• identify the effects of the crisis of the welfare state on the well-being of the individual and society as a whole

-• Assess at least the basic moral and ethical dimensions of everyday medical operations, such as, for example, the information and consent of patients to treatment or surgery
+• assess at least the basic moral and ethical dimensions of everyday medical operations, such as, for example, the information and consent of patients to treatment or surgery

 • Assess the involvement and responsibility of the stakeholders (state, institutions, services, users, and society) in shaping the level of health services provided

-1. Health: definitions, assessment and factors affecting health
+• Health: definitions, assessment and factors affecting health

-2. Health systems, health services and policies
+• Health systems, health services and policies

-3. Quality of health services, information systems and new technologies
+• Quality of health services, information systems and new technologies

 DMY60: Economic and Financial Management of Health Services

-ECTS Credits: 20
+ECTS Credit Points: 20

-Unit Type: Compulsory
+Module Type: Compulsory

 Module Outline